-Visual Haystacks (VHs) is a "visual-centric" Needle-In-A-Haystack (NIAH) benchmark specifically designed to evaluate the capabilities of Large Multimodal Models (LMMs) in visual retrieval and reasoning over sets of unrelated images.
-Unlike conventional NIAH challenges that center on text-related retrieval and understanding with limited anecdotal examples, VHs contains a much larger number of examples and focuses on "simple visual tasks", providing a more accurate reflection of LMMs' capabilities when dealing with extensive visual context.
+Visual Haystacks (VHs) is a "vision-centric" Needle-In-A-Haystack (NIAH) benchmark specifically designed to evaluate the capabilities of Large Multimodal Models (LMMs) in visual retrieval and reasoning over sets of unrelated images.
+Unlike conventional NIAH challenges that center on artificial, text-related retrieval and understanding with limited anecdotal examples, VHs contains a much larger number of examples and focuses on "simple visual tasks", providing a more accurate reflection of LMMs' capabilities when dealing with extensive visual context.

 @article{wu2024visual,